jossuerm/wpEmail/README.md

 ```

 ### Plugins
-If you need more rules to add, you can access it on `./webpack/config/rules` and add necessary plugins.
+If you need more plugins to add, you can access it on `./webpack/config/rules` and add necessary plugins.
 For example:

 ```javascript
 const plugin = {